Ajordat/GCP-serverless-demo/README.md

 To allow the traffic, simply create a rule that applies to a tag (e.g. "allow-fastapi") that allows TCP traffic from "0.0.0.0/0" (or your public IP) to port 8000.
 Apply the network label to the GCE instance.

+We now have a working app on GCP!
+Yay!

+## Containerization

+Obviously the current application is very limited as it's just a VM running our application.
+We are missing out scalability and portability.
+In order to fix this, we could deploy the application to a serverless product such as Cloud Run.

+The first step to achieve this is to pack our application into a container so we can run the resulting image to whatever product we want (Cloud Run, GAE Flex, GKE, etc).
+For this purpose we have created the `Dockerfile` file.
+Please go read the file to understand what it does in detail.

+The provided file just uses a minimal Python 3.9 image, adds the source code and its dependencies, installs them and provides an entrypoint to the image.

+After creating that file, we can use the following command to build the container and generate the image:

+    docker build -t fastapi .

+That command just follows line by line what is mentioned on the Dockerfile and commits each change.
+Once all of them have been done the complete image is generated and it can be run with:

+    docker run -p 8000:8000 fastapi

+The above command runs the image `fastapi` built according to the Dockerfile's instructions.

 ## TODO
 List of things I still have to explain:
 * How to deploy to Cloud Run
 * Integrate Artifact Registry
 * Deploy with Cloud Build
+* Comment the Dockerfile file

 [1]: https://fastapi.tiangolo.com/#create-it
 [2]: https://pypi.org/project/uvicorn/